Council Tax Discounts

-Properties that are unoccupied and unfurnished currently attract a 50% discount after any Class A or Class C exemption has expired.
+Properties that are unoccupied and unfurnished currently attract a 100% charge after any Class A or Class C exemption has expired.

-However at a Council meeting on the 19th October 2017 Members decided to remove the discount (50%) and introduce a premium from the 1st April 2019 for properties that have been empty (unoccupied and unfurnished) for more than three years.
+A decision was made by Members on 19th October 2017 to introduce a long-term empty premium from the 1st April 2019 for properties that have been empty (unoccupied and unfurnished) for more than three years.

-Therefore any property that meets the above criteria will be subject to a 100% charge and the premium will be implemented as follows:
+Therefore any property that meets the above criteria will be subject to a 100% charge and the premium applied as follows:

 There are four statutory exceptions to the premium: